Quotes from The Simpsons

 Mario Batali: Everything's more fun with Homer.

-Gordon Ramsey: Now get out of my dream.
+Gordon Ramsay: Now get out of my dream.

 Marge: It's my dream.